thoughtspot/thoughtspot.github.io/_appliance/aws/configuration-options.md

 AWS instances are configured to a location with regard to where the computing resources are physically located.
-You must specify a region, an availability zone, and below that, a placement group.
+You must specify a region, an availability zone, and a placement group.

 AWS nodes in a ThoughtSpot cluster must be in the same [availability zone](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) (and, therefore, also in the same region).